arksu/origin_webgl/backend/README.md

 - install JVM 8+
 - install MariaDB database for your platform
+- start MariaDB server
-- create a database into MariaDB named 'origin'
+- create a database into your MariaDB server named 'origin'
-- the server is configured to start on [8020](http://localhost:8020).
+- game server is configured to start on [8020](http://localhost:8020) port.

 Build:
 > gradle clean build